 Four Seasons Herbs – Stock a large range and specialise in organically grown culinary, medicinal, companion and fragrant herbs as well as gourmet vegetable and herb seeds.
 Carry an extensive range of both potted and seed varieties.
 Most of their plants are grown from heritage varieties which are not genetically modified, are non-hybrid, open-pollinated stock or seed and are chemical free.
 No chemical pesticides, insecticides or fungicides are used.
 In most cases, the plants are grown from organic seed.
 They grow their plants naturally, using organic methods, although not accredited.
 Also sell certified organic seed potatoes.
-Available online or at growers markets.
+Available online.

 Phoenix Seeds – Primarily open-pollinated vegetable, herb, green manure, cover crops and flower seeds with a wide variety of organic and bio-dynamically grown seed.
 All organic, biological, biodynamic vegetable and herb seed is marked O/G both in the catalogue and on seed packets.
 Some hybrids.
 Online catalogue available.
 A no frills mail order company.
 Order by phone: 03 6267 9663 ; email or post.

 The Lost Seed – A wide range of vegetable, herb, flowers and edible flower seeds and other gardening supplies.
 All seed is non-hybrid, open-pollinated, non-GMO, chemical free, germination tested and where possible organic or organically grown.
 Order online, by phone, post or fax or find The Lost Seed at your local retailer.
 Email: email@example.com